RoHS Directive 2011/65/EU Evaluation

 - Diisobutyl phthalate (DIBP) (0,1 %)

-The original list of 6 are restricted now.
-The additional 4 will be restricted beginning on July 22, 2019.
+The original list of 6 have always been restricted.
+The additional 4 were restricted starting on July 22, 2019.

 What does this mean?

 This means that if your product is in the scope of RoHS, then every individual item (even paint, screws, plastic housings, and labels) must be independently compliant.

-It also means that if your product is in the scope of the RoHS Directive and you are placing a CE marking on it, you are claiming compliance to the RoHS Directive 2011/65/EU.
+It also means that if your product is in the scope of the RoHS Directive and you are placing a CE marking on it, you are claiming compliance to the RoHS Directive 2011/65/EU + (EU)2015/863.
 Intended or not.